harveyt/moysetutoring/content/post/hastings.md

 has anything to do with the operation of the headlights.
 Once home, we help mum with the unpacking and tumble into bed.
 During the night, the extent of my sunburn becomes clear.
 My back and legs are red raw, and my shoulders are starting to blister.
 I cannot sleep, and by midnight I am throwing up in the bathroom.
-My mum hears my distress and calms me down, saying that I will be "as brown as a berry in the morning."
+My mum hears my distress and calms me down, saying that I will be, "as brown as a berry in the morning."
 She puts Nivea cream on my tender skin, and tucks me back into bed.
 The next morning I am not as brown as a berry, but as red as a pomegranate, and thoroughly miserable at my own stupidity.